-The accompanying schedule of expenditures of federal awards includes the federal grant activity of Computer Science Teachers Association, LLC (CSTA) for the year ended June 30, 2023.
-The information in this schedule is presented in accordance with the requirements of the Uniform Guidance.
-Because the schedule presents only a selected portion of the operations of CSTA, it is not intended to and does not present the financial position, changes in net assets, or cash flows of CSTA.
+The accompanying schedule of expenditures of federal awards includes the federal grant activity of Computer Science Teachers Association, LLC ("CSTA") for the year ended June 30, 2024.
+The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance").
+Because the schedule presents only a selected portion of the operations of CSTA, it is not intended to, and does not, present the financial position, changes in net assets, or cash flows of CSTA.